JRRS1982/TutorialProjects/reactRedux/Redux.md

   };
 };
 ```

 2. Action
-    - the name/type of what needs to take place. i.e. the type of the return in the action creator.
+    - An action must have a `type` and `payload`, an action is the name/type of what needs to take place. i.e. what is returned in the action creator is:
+        1. The Action you want to do (type)
+        2. The new state you want to provide to that action (payload)
 3. Dispatch
-    - is passed an action and sends to (all) the reducer with data.
+    - is passed an action and sends to (all) the reducers with data.

 To use an action a component will need to have that action creator imported at the top and mapped to the component to make it available in state for its use by the component.
 The component will then be able to use that selectSong() function.
 If we do not do the import/export the action creator will not store.dispatch(selectSong()) it will just be a selectSong() and that will not update state via the reducer.
 ```